thre3eye/data-ape/README.md

 ![plot](./data-ape.png)

 ### What's the point?
 Existing tools didn't cut it for our use case of quickly reviewing database content for development and troubleshooting (i.e. processes that are either/or slow, clunky, expensive, annoy with licensing or use up too many resources on a Dev VM).
 So we spent a bit of time to write a web browser based tool and deploy it into an always-on Docker container.
-Now it even runs on the smarphone - as long as it's on the same network (we advise against running this tool on a public/insecure environment!)
+Now it even runs on the smarphone - as long as it's on the same network (we advise against running this tool on public/insecure environments!)

 This tool is mostly aimed at no-sql databases such as (for now only) MongoDB with support for simple filtering and sorting and primitive data types.
 It should be easy to extend to SQL databases, CSV files or wherever data is stored as long as it can be represented in tabular text.
 It's great for time series.